-Alan Townsend is an ecosystem ecologist, Professor and Associate Vice Chancellor for Research at the University of Colorado, Boulder, with appointments in INSTAAR, the Dept of Ecology and Evolutionary Biology, and the Environmental Studies Program.
+Alan Townsend is an ecosystem ecologist, Professor and Associate Vice Chancellor for Research at the University of Colorado, Boulder.
 He received his bachelor’s degree in 1988 from Amherst College, and a Ph.D. in Biological Sciences from Stanford University in 1994.
 Alan has served in leadership positions at university, national and international levels, including Dean of the Nicholas School of the Environment at Duke University, Director of CU-Boulder’s Environmental Studies Program, Director of the Division of Environmental Biology at the National Science Foundation, and the current Co-Director of the Aldo Leopold Leadership Program.
 He and his lab group study how ecosystems work, how they are changing, and what those changes might mean for all of us.
 Alan is a strong advocate of science communication in multiple venues; he was an Aldo Leopold Leadership Fellow in 2001 and one of the inaugural Google Science Communication Fellows in 2011.

 Looking for the State Factors Blog?

 (Views expressed on the blog are Alan’s alone.)